danb0b/danb0b.github.io/content/notebook/working-with-usb-devices-in-linux.md

   - usb
 ---

-# Identifying and locating USB devices
+## Identifying and locating USB devices

-These widely used commands can be used to list connected USB devices in Linux.
+These widely used commands can be used to list and learn about connected USB devices in Linux.

 ```
 lsusb